sgatibaru/hellaplus/README.md

 - Follow the installation instructions

 ## Known issues
-- Initiator information is invalid for sandbox apps.
+- Initiator information is invalid for sandbox apps that do not have Security Credential set.